-This page will walk you through planning and moderating a successful Collaborate Ultra or Zoom web conference in your course.
-Review these guidelines before your meeting and consider sharing our Collaborate Ultra and Zoom Guidelines for Students page with your class.
+This page will walk you through planning and moderating a successful web conference in your course.
+Review these guidelines before your meeting and consider sharing this page with your class.

 Determine the purpose of your web conference and plan your session accordingly.
 Will this be a lecture to your students?
 Will this be a discussion in which your students are expected to propel the conversation?
 Will you be guiding the discussion or only commenting when needed?